-Staff need to be aware that those attempting to groom youngsters for radicalisation are known to work through social media such as Facebook, Twitter, YouTube, Ask.fm, Instagram, Tumbir and closed peer-to-peer networks such as WhatsApp, Kik, SureSpot and Viber.
-This is not an exhaustive list.
+Staff need to be aware that those attempting to groom youngsters for radicalisation are known to work through social media platforms.
 Any concerns must be reported to SLT and the DSL.

 12. Training

 All new staff members will receive training, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.